carstenfeller/screaming-frog-custom-javascript/html-to-markdown/README-screaming-frog-html-to-markdown.md

 const CONTENT_SELECTOR = '.page-content';
 ```

 Inspect several page templates before choosing the selector.
-The same selector should ideally work across all relevant page types.
+A selector that works on only one template will create incomplete exports elsewhere.

 ### 3. `EXCLUDE_SELECTOR`

 Optional.
-The default is:
+Default:

 ```js
 const EXCLUDE_SELECTOR = '.corpus-exclude';
 ```

-Add this class in your CMS to complete blocks that should not become part of the Markdown corpus, for example:
+This is useful for CMS blocks that should never become part of the Markdown corpus, for example:

 - calculators;
 - interactive dashboards;
 - browser-based tools;
-- upload forms;
+- upload interfaces;
 - application UIs.

+If your CMS allows custom CSS classes on content blocks, add `corpus-exclude` to the complete block.

-If you do not need this feature, set:
+If you do not need this mechanism:

 ```js
 const EXCLUDE_SELECTOR = '';